manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 The full model contains also information about the sensor and actuator controllers using specific **Gazebo plugins** (http://gazebosim.org/tutorials?tut=ros_gzplugins#Tutorial:UsingGazebopluginswithROS).

-Gazebo plugins give your URDF models greater functionality and compatible with ROS messages and service calls for sensor output and motor input.
+Gazebo plugins give your URDF models greater functionality and compatiblility with ROS messages and service calls for sensor output and motor input.

 These plugins can be referenced through a URDF file, and to insert them in the URDF file, you have to follow the sintax:

 **2D-camera Sensor**:

-The two-dimensional camera sensor correspondas to the USB real camera.
+The two-dimensional camera sensor corresponds to the USB real camera.

 This camera obtains 2D images in the front and is simulated in URDF model as:
 - link with the visual, collision and inertial properties